abilandz/PH8124/Lecture_7/Lecture_7.md

 bg %2
 ```

-There is an alternative syntax, which is more limited in scope but sometimes can be nevertheless more convenient — to restart the suspended job in the background we can also use:
+There is an alternative syntax, which is more limited in scope but sometimes can be nevertheless more convenient &mdash; to restart the suspended job in the background we can also use:

 ```bash
 bg %commandName